quyenjd/whovotedthis/README.md

 ## What I use

-React (bootstrapped with Create React App), Material UI, and other awesome libraries.
+React (bootstrapped with Create React App), Material UI, and other awesome libraries, including my utility [ConfigPool][src/utils/ConfigPool.tsx], which is a wrapper of MobX that internally binds to React class components.